benthecarman/wasm-dvm/README.md

 - `input` (string): The input data for the function.
 - `time` (number): The maximum time in milliseconds to execute the function.
 - `checksum` (string): The sha256 hash of the Wasm binary in hex.
+- `shedule` (object): Scheduling parameters for the execution.
+The object should have the following fields:
+    - `run_date` (number): The date in seconds since the epoch to execute the function.
+    - `name` (optional string): Name of the event.
+Only used for DLC announcement
+    - `expected_outputs` (optional string array): The list of expected outputs from the function.
+Only used for DLC announcement.

 ### Output